 The 328c comes in this neat little black case and inside you have 2 transmitters, one receiver, 2 lav mics, 2 cables that allows you to connect the unit with a mini-jack directly to your DSLR or DSLM, or to your phone.
 A cold shoe mount adapter is also included but no batteries and no micro sd card included, but more on that later.

 If you are not a fan of lavalier microphones you can plug any microphone that uses a male mini-jack cable (so of course no phantom power here).
-I tried naively to record a guitar performance by placing the microphone near the sound hole against the soundboard and this didn’t go well.
-This mic unfortunately, couldn’t handle the pressure, resulting in distortion in sound in the low end spectrum.
+I tried naively to record a guitar performance by placing the microphone near the soundhole against the soundboard and this didn’t go well.
+This mic, unfortunately, couldn’t handle the pressure, resulting in distortion in sound in the low-end spectrum.
 But to be fair this wouldn’t be the first use that comes to mind.
-This obviously is more suited for live shows, broadcasting, interviews, and for any content like this video.
+This obviously is more suited for live shows, broadcasting, interviews, and any content like this video.